orcfax/orcfax-examples/README.md

 [here](https://docs.cardano.org/cardano-testnets/tools/faucet/) for details on how to fund wallets.

-To check utxos in the wallets use
+To check UTXOs in the wallets use

 ```sh
 ./app/show.ts utxos